yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 The needed parameters are:

-**asset**: The ERC-20 compliant token used as the underlying asset to earn yield for the vault.
+**asset**: The address of an ERC-20 compliant token used as the underlying asset to earn yield for the vault.
 **name**: The name for your vault that will apply to the token issues to depositors.
 **symbol**: The symbol the token issued to depositors will use.
 **role_manager**: The address in charge of giving permissions to other addresses which allow access to certain permissioned functions.
 **profit_max_unlock_time**: In seconds, profits reported from strategies will be unlocked.

-The blueprint ERC standard lowers the gas cost compared to a traditional off-chain deployment, however, deployments of the vaults are still expected to be relatively expensive costing over 400k gas.

 Once deployed, you can get your vault's address from either the Factory function's return value or the `NewVault` event emitted by the factory.